VIB-CCB-BioIT/VSC_docs/R_on_VSCode.md

 Search for the setting `r.rpath`.
 This is the path to your R installation.
 You can find the path by typing `which R`.
 Depending on if you use the module from VSC or if you installed R through conda make sure the module is loaded or the environment is activated.

+Note: If these settings don't show up, make sure that the R extension is installed (also if you are connected to a compute node)

 6. Enable httpgd plotting and bracketed paste

 Enable the following two settings in VS Code settings (see previous point on how to open settings).